 The 17th Judicial District Attorney’s Office is proud to offer a Citizens Academy to the public each year.
 Establishing a Citizens Academy was one of the priorities of District Attorney Dave Young when he took office in January 2013.
 We held our first Citizens Academy in the fall of 2013.
 It was such a success that we have had more applicants than we could accept for the past three years.
 We will hold our fourth Citizens Academy in beginning September 20, 2016.

-- “I was impressed with the professionalism, dedication and commitment of the people who work in the district attorney’s office.”
+- “I was impressed with the professionalism, dedication and commitment of the people who work in the District Attorney’s Office.”

 - “I continue to be impressed by the professionalism, competence and desire to get it right of the people associated with law enforcement in Adams County.”

-Members of the District Attorney’s Office staff will help you learn how cases are charged, investigated and put on trial.
-You will come away with an understanding of county, district and juvenile court, the diversion program, victim services, crime scene investigation, homicide cases and the difference between how a real district attorney’s office works compared with what is seen on television.
+Members of the District Attorney’s Office staff will help you learn how cases are charged, investigated and prosecuted.
+You will come away with an understanding of county, district and juvenile courts, crime scene investigation, homicide cases, the coroner’s office and the difference between how a real district attorney’s office works compared with what is seen on television.

-Applications are required and are due by September 4, 2015.
+Applications are required and are due by August 31, 2016.
 Click here to apply: